NYC mayoral candidate Eric Adams says campaign volunteer has been stabbed

 'This violence must stop,' Adams tweeted Sunday

-A campaign volunteer for New York City mayoral candidate Eric Adams was reportedly stabbed in the Bronx Sunday afternoon.
+A campaign volunteer for New York City mayoral candidate Eric Adams was stabbed multiple times following an argument in the Bronx Sunday afternoon.

 Adams, a former New York Police Department captain who serves as Brooklyn borough president, said the stabbing occurred at 149th St and Morris Ave.

+Police said that a "male perpetrator" fled the scene of the crime and remains at large.
+No arrests have been made.
+It remains unclear how many suspects were involved.

-Adams, who has taken a tough on crime approach compared with that of his opponents, said the volunteer was in surgery and that police are investigating.
+Adams, who has taken a tough on crime approach compared with that of his opponents, called for the violence in New York City to come to an end.

+The stabbing comes just two days ahead of the Democratic primary for New York City's next mayor.
+Adams' Democratic rivals sent their condolences on Twitter.

+"My thoughts are with he and his family and my heart hurts for Team Adams today," tweeted mayor candidate and civil rights lawyer Maya Wiley."

 CLICK HERE TO GET THE FOX NEWS APP